acocac/MTLCC-MODIS-GCP/README.md

 ### Contributions of this repository
 * The original `Tensorflow 1.7` repository located at `https://github.com/TUM-LMF/MTLCC` was forked and adapted to TF 1.14 using tf.Estimator and Google AI structure.
-* The MTLCC network is adapted to read MODIS 250m/500m surface reflectance data.
+* The MTLCC network reads MODIS 250m/500m surface reflectance data.

 ### Instructions
 * Scripts for training and evaluation are provided.